mondeja/inkscape-braille-l18n-ext/NOTES.md

 ## French - Code Braille Français Uniformisé (CBFU)

 Implementation of [Code Braille Français Uniformisé (CBFU)][fr-cbfu].

+## German - Das System der deutschen Brailleschrift

+Implementation of [Das System der deutschen Brailleschrift][de-system] (created by [BSKDL][bskdl]).

+### Capital letters treatment

+The handling of capital letters has been simplified in this implementation.
+The [guide][de-system] indicates that:

+1. Individual capital letters and sequences of capital letters are identified by placing the character‌ `⠘` in front of them (capital letter ad symbol).
+1. Lowercase letters are marked by prefixing them with the character `⠠` (lowercase advertisement character).

+However, these rules don't apply.
+For each capital letter, only the character `⠨` is prepended regardless of its context.

 ## Galician - Braille español (Grado 1)